How To Cycle A Shrimp Tank?

 You have to feed the tank ammonia until ammonia and nitrites come out with zero ppm in the test result.
 When both the results are zero, your tank is completely cycled.

-Your test kit will show a readable level of nitrates at the end which you can remove with plants or just regular water changes.
+Your test kit will show a readable level of nitrates at the end, which you can remove with plants or just by regular water changes.

 Step 5- Put Your Shrimps Or Let The Tank Sit For Some More Time

 You can still let your tank to sit for another few weeks or one month.
-Even if you take time to put your fishes, feed the bacteria with ammonia regularly.
+Even if you take time to put your fish, feed the bacteria with ammonia regularly.
 Do not let them starve.
-Because only when you put the shrimps in your tank, the waste will start providing ammonia automatically to keep the balance.
+Because only when you put the shrimp in your tank, the waste will start providing ammonia automatically to keep the balance.

 What product will you use in this method?

-Dr. Tim’s Ammonium Chloride is a very good product to pick up for starting your cycle.
+Dr. Tim’s Ammonium Chloride is a very good product to pick up when starting your cycle.

 The ammonia you will find in the local grocery store has surfactants that reduce the breeding of your aquatic organisms and lower the surface tension of your tank water.
 So, it will be harmful to the cycling process.